Twin: Genetic and epigenetic similarity

 Despite being genetically identical, twins Mark and Scott Kelly are distinguishable from each other.

 Another cause of difference between monozygotic twins is epigenetic modification, caused by differing environmental influences throughout their lives.
 Epigenetics refers to the level of activity of any particular gene.
 A gene may become switched on, switched off, or could become partially switched on or off in an individual.
 This epigenetic modification is triggered by environmental events.
 Monozygotic twins can have markedly different epigenetic profiles.
 A study of 80 pairs of monozygotic twins ranging in age from three to 74 showed that the youngest twins have relatively few epigenetic differences.
 The number of epigenetic differences increases with age.
 Fifty-year-old twins had over three times the epigenetic difference of three-year-old twins.
 Twins who had spent their lives apart (such as those adopted by two different sets of parents at birth) had the greatest difference.
 However, certain characteristics become more alike as twins age, such as IQ and personality.

-In January 2021, new research from a team of researchers in Iceland was published in the journal Nature Genetics suggesting that identical twins may not be quite as identical as previously thought.
-The four-year study of monozygotic (identical) twins and their extended families revealed that these twins have genetic differences that begin in the early stages of embryonic development.
+A four-year study of monozygotic twins and their extended families, published in Nature Genetics in 2021, found that these twins have genetic differences that begin in the early stages of embryonic development.